 Other than student members or ex officio members, only voting members of the university faculty shall be members of faculty committees, whether elected or appointed, unless there is specific provision to the contrary in The Faculty Manual.
+Deans of colleges and schools are not eligible to serve on faculty committees.
+Faculty members appointed to administrative positions such as department chair, assistant dean, or associate dean are eligible to serve on committees unless there is specific provision to the contrary in The Faculty Manual.
+Faculty members appointed to committees unless there is specific provision to the contrary in The Faculty Manual.
+Faculty members appointed to committees by the President or Provost shall serve terms of three years.
 Faculty members shall be from academic units properly concerned with the functions of the committee.

 No voting member of a committee, whether elected or appointed, may serve more than three consecutive years on the same faculty committee.
 No faculty member may at any one time be an elected member of more than two faculty committees.
 Except where otherwise noted, ex officio faculty committee members cannot vote.
-Student members shall be selected in accordance with student government procedures.
+Student members shall be selected in accordance with student government procedures, shall serve terms of one academic year, and may be reappointed.